varocketry/guitar-mastery-hub/public/lessons/lesson_007_foundation_review_assessment.md

 ---

-## ðŸ“Š ASSESSMENT #1: Individual Chord Shape Formation
+## 🎸 ASSESSMENT #1: Individual Chord Shape Formation

 ### Test Each Shape at 50 BPM